 Don’t make Comparisons to other People, Stereotypes, or Situations

-Focus your/their attention on this unique situation.
+Focus attention on this unique situation.

 Give the Other Person Equal Time

-You/they need to express feelings and points-of-view to create a full, mutual understanding.
+Both sides need to express feelings and points-of-view to create a full, mutual understanding.

 Don’t Make Threats